 Please read carefully, and make a note of the following special cases and other items:

-All ECE faculty members provide mentoring for undergraduate students and every student is assigned a mentor during their first semester in the major.
+All ECE faculty members provide mentoring for undergraduate students and every student is assigned a mentor starting their first semester in the major.
 Additional advising is provided by the Associate Chair for Undergraduate Education and the professional advising staff of ECE Undergraduate Studies Office.
-Departmental permission is required in order to register for all courses in the major.
-The Department's Undergraduate Studies Office (2429 A.V.
-Williams Building, 301-405-3685) is the primary point of contact for undergraduates with advising questions, and detailed curriculum requirements, registration information, and advising and mentoring procedures can be on the ECE Undergraduate Advising website: www.ece.umd.edu/undergrad/advising .
+Departmental permission is required in order for students to register and for all courses in the major.
+The Department's Undergraduate Studies Office (2426 A.V.
+Williams Building, 301-405-3685) is the primary point of contact for undergraduates with advising questions and detailed curriculum requirements, registration information, and advising and mentoring procedures can be found on the ECE Undergraduate Advising website: www.ece.umd.edu/undergrad/advising .

 Undergraduate Research Experiences